theokeist/wmaker/doc/GS_DESKTOP_POLISHING.md

 - **Compositable overlays:** Provide helpers that blend highlight glows or drop shadows into pixmaps before they reach X11.
 This keeps the effects opt-in but lets WPrefs toggle them without each caller duplicating blending math.

 ## Core Window Maker
-- **Window choreography:** Expose the new easing defaults through `WindowHandling.c` for move/resize loops, not just dock animations. gs-desktop patches showcase subtle acceleration when dragging windows that reduces perceived lag; adopting similar hooks would reuse the shared transition curves.
+- **Window choreography:** Expose the new easing defaults surfaced by `WPrefs.app/Effects.c` for move/resize loops, not just dock animations. gs-desktop patches showcase subtle acceleration when dragging windows that reduces perceived lag; adopting similar hooks would reuse the shared transition curves.
 - **Workspace and clip polish:** Allow per-workspace background transitions and clip/dock auto-hide animations to opt into the same easing catalog.
 This keeps right-click menus, dock tiles, and workspace switches feeling part of one design system.
 - **Defaults schema cleanup:** Group the new animation and sampling toggles under a dedicated `VisualEffects` dictionary in the defaults database so WPrefs, dockapps, and external tools can query capabilities without guessing key names.